 Anionic Softener

-Anionic softener is not so used as a cationic softener.
-This softener is applied to cellulosic and its blend textile materials.
+Anionic softener is not as commonly used as a cationic softener.
+This softener is applied to cellulosic and its blended textile materials.

-- Firstly, anionic softener is applied on cellulose and its blend.
+- Firstly, anionic softener is applied to cellulose and its blend.

-- Secondly, anionic softener is not permanent and not fast to repeated washing.
+- Secondly, anionic softener is not permanent and does not respond quickly to repeated washing.

 - It is not stable in hard water.

-- It has not enough affinity to cellulose.
+- It does not have enough affinity for cellulose.

-- Lastly, examples of anionic softener is oil, fat, wax, soap, sulphated and sulphonated oils and sulphated fatty alcohol.
+- Lastly, examples of anionic softeners are oil, fat, wax, soap, sulfated and sulphonated oils, and sulfated fatty alcohol.

 - Fad – dry – calender